BEFORE DOWNLOADING THE APPLICATION FORM, PLEASE READ BELOW FOR FREQUENTLY ASKED QUESTIONS AND APPLICATION INSTRUCTIONS.

 Plan to enroll in an undergraduate course of study at an accredited two- or four-year college, university, or vocational-technical school located in the United States, Puerto Rico, US Virgin Islands, Guam or any other US territory for the 2016-17 academic year.

 Enroll in at least 12 credit hours per semester in coursework leading to a first-time degree, license or certificate.
+If you are already enrolled in an undergraduate program, you can only use your post-secondary grades and activities in your application.

 WHAT'S THE DEADLINE?